 These types of stories of people we revere are endless.
 It's just the only time we've known them was after the many years of struggles and challenges.
 We didn't see all the ugly that came before the pretty.
 They didn't just start at the top, and neither will you.
 Got it, boo boo?

 What was so different about them than other people who fail and give up?
 Their attitude.
 They persevered despite the most difficult times with mottos of "somebody stop me!" and obviously no one could.
 Few are willing to do that which is why few can claim the status of mega success.

-So check out a little summary of all of my successes AND failures in the video below.
-I reveal big things I tried that I failed at and why I don't care.
+Like everyone else, there are big things I tried that I failed at, yet I don't care.
 And neither should you.
 My motto is "who cares?"
 No one does.
 You're likely the only one who would.
 Everyone else is too busy to notice, and even if they do, who cares!!